English Electric Camberra

 BAe Canberra; Canberra; Canberra aircraft; Canberra bomber; English Electric

-English Electric, Royal Australian Air Force, Indian Air Force, Royal Air Force, Swedish Air Force, Argentine Air Force,
+Indian Air Force, Royal Australian Air Force, English Electric, Royal Air Force, Swedish Air Force, Argentine Air Force, United Kingdom,

 Canberra B(I)8, Canberra B2, Canberra B62, Martin B-57 Canberra, medium bomber,